-REQUEST FOR CLASSROOM OBS ERVATION
+REQUEST FOR CLASSROOM OBSERVATION

 Date:

 Dear Principal,

 RE:(Name of Student)

-(Name of Student)

-horoby request to visit

-,(Professional/Agency) , riereby request to visit (Name of school)
+I, (Professional/Agency) , hereby request to visit (Name of school)

 to observe(Name of Student) on (Date)

 Terms and Conditions:

+1. I understand the purpose of the visit is for classroom observation only in order to assist in setting

-I understand that the school divis program of the student.
-I will not review or comment on the division staff.
-I will not interrupt the flow of instraction in the students.
-I will keep confidential any informand/or other students.
-I will not may written reports.
-I will provide a copy of the written principal for inclusion in the students. he performance of the teach ruction. nation I observe or otherwise nake any specific comments on report regarding observation ent's cumulative file. ner or other school and/or school e learn about in relation to staff s about students or staff in oral or
+- appropriate goals for the child in non-school environments.
+2. I understand that the school division and the school retain responsibility for the educational - Program of the student.
+1 will not review or comment on the performance of the teacher or other school and/or school - 3.
+I will not review or comment on the performance of the teacher or other school and/or school division staff. - 4.
+I will not interrupt the flow of instruction. - 5.
+I will keep confidential any information I observe or otherwise learn about in relation to staff and/or other students.
+I will not make any specific comments about students or staff in oral or written reports. - 6.
+I will provide a copy of the written report regarding observations to the attention of the school principal for inclusion in the student's cumulative file.

+I agree to the Terms and Conditions as set out above.

-(Professional/Agency) (E Date)
+(Professional/Agency)

+(Date)

-I hereby approve the observation required
+I hereby approve the observation request.
+A parent has signed a SRPSD Release of Confidential Information form confirming support of the in-school observation.

+(Principal)

+(Date)